ZaneBaker2001/Python_Projects/Deep_Learning_Image_Generation_Models/README.md

 # Patch-based Image Compression using Autoencoders and Autoregressive Models

 This project implements a deep learning pipeline for image compression using a combination of AutoEncoders and Autoregressive models.
-It is designed for research and educational purposes, showcasing how modern neural architectures can be applied to the task of efficient image representation and reconstruction.

 ## Requirements